Sign In Forgot Password

 Our goal is to share the paths of our Mishkon children so that everyone can appreciate the difference Mishkon has made in their lives and marvel at their achievements.

-Rabbi Katzan reminds us of the source of our Tikkun Olam duty: "As we read on Yom Kippur, Isaiah teaches us what God really wants from us is that we “feed the hungry and clothe the naked.”
-By doing so, says Isaiah, we give of ourselves and become beings of God’s blessing, strength and light.
+Rabbi Katzan reminds us of the source of our Tikkun Olam duty: "As we read on Yom Kippur, Isaiah teaches us what God really wants from us is that we 'feed the hungry and clothe the naked.'
+By doing so, Isaiah says, we give of ourselves and become beings of God’s blessing, strength and light.
 This is your opportunity to shine on others and do good.
 Thank you for donating what you can when you come to services!’"

 Food Drive Westside Food Bank

-Donations bins are located in our lobby on Main Street.
-Donations will be accepted between Saturday, September 14 and Tuesday, October 15.
+Donation bins are located in our lobby on Main Street and in the lobby at the Hampton Street entrance.
+Donations will be accepted until Tuesday, October 15.

-The Westside Food Banks is looking for the following: Peanut Butter and other nut butters, Pasta and noodles, Cereal (hot and cold), Canned soups, Canned meats and fish, Beans (dry and canned), Canned stews or chili, Canned pasta, Canned vegetables, Canned or dried fruits, Canned tomatoes, Pasta sauces (no glass, please), Protein, energy, or granola bars, Lentils, Baby foods and formula, Shelf-stable milk or nondairy substitutes, Cooking oil, Flour and baking mixes, Nuts, Rice
+The Westside Food Bank is looking for the following: peanut butter and other nut butters, pasta and noodles, cereal (hot and cold), canned soups, canned meats and fish, beans (dry and canned), canned stews, chili, canned pasta, canned vegetables, canned or dried fruits, canned tomatoes, pasta sauces (no glass, please), protein, energy, or granola bars, lentils, baby foods and formula, shelf-stable milk or nondairy substitutes, cooking oil, flour and baking mixes, nuts, and rice.

 Watch the highlights from Mishkon's Yom Kippur and Kol Nidre services on our YouTube page.